 In 2014 Alpha Exploration conducted a 4 hole, 492m drill program west of the area of historical trenching.
 Holes were targeted using chargeability highs and structures outlined in the IP geophysical survey.
 Results ranged from trace concentrations to a high of 8.72 g/t gold over 2.0m.

 In 2016 Eagle Plains acquired the property by way of agreement with ALX Uranium Corp.
-The property is undergoing a compilation of existing data, once completed we will make available a map highlighting the results.
-Until then, here is a map identifying the results of historical trenching programs.
+The property has undergone a compilation of existing data and a follow up field program was conducted during the 2017 field season.

 Eagle Plains Exploration